 I researched the work of a 20th century graphic artists who used expressive mark making to evoke of a variety of emotions from ranging from joy to horror.
 The differing approaches of these artists became a visual reference for the narrative development in two animated films.
 Each film depicts a parent and child playing together in what at first appears to be innocent play, but soon develops into a more disturbing scenario as the parent becomes increasingly inebriated.
 In each film there is a clear development in the graphic quality of the drawing, from simple semi abstract fluid curves changing to more aggressive and expressionistic mark making.

 |Additional Information:||Commissioned by Alko, the government-owned national alcoholic beverage retailing monopoly in Finland.|

-|Deposited On:||10 Jun 2010 09:47|
+|Date Deposited:||10 Jun 2010 09:47|